13 interesting facts about veganism you should know!

 7. We could have fishless oceans by 2048

 Fortunately, veganism can save our oceans!
-Animal agriculture causes ocean dead zones due to overfishing, pollution, and climate change which is ruining marine ecosystems.
+Animal agriculture causes ocean dead zones due to overfishing, pollution, and climate change which is destroying marine ecosystems.
 Scientists expect fishless oceans by 2048 unless we change the animal food industries and their practices.

 8. A plant-based diet increases metabolism